bfigat/Pond0x-EzMode-Extension/README.md

 ## License

-This project is licensed under the MIT License - see the <LICENSE> file for details.
+This project is licensed under the Creative Common non commercial license.
+Feel free to use it but anything you create should be made available to everyone for free.

-*(Note: You’ll need to create a `LICENSE` file if you choose the MIT License or another license.)*

 -----

 ## Acknowledgements

 - Built with inspiration from the Pond0x community.
-- Thanks to the xAI team for creating Grok, which assisted in generating this README.
+- Thank you testers!

 -----